Kolahzary/OpenWeatherMap/README.md

 # OpenWeatherMap API Project

 Weather monitor for Madrid and Barcelona

+This was a test project after technichal interview of Atlann Company, They gave me one week deadline and I've managed to complete all requirements and send back the results in 5 hours.

 ## Build Setup